arksch/fuzzy-eureka/README.md

 ### As a Library

-The code is not packaged in pip.
+The code is not packaged in `pip`.
 If you are only planning to import this code, you can install it as a package.

 Clone the repo